Liverpool F.C. in international football: Return to Europe (1991–2004)

 Liverpool were allowed to return to European competition in the 1991–92 season, a year later than other English clubs.
 They qualified for the UEFA Cup as runners-up in the English league.
 Their manager by this stage was Graeme Souness, who had taken over towards the end of the previous season following Dalglish's resignation.
 Their first match, in the UEFA Cup, was against Finnish side Kuusyi Lahti, which they won 6–1.
 A 6–2 aggregate victory set up a tie against Auxerre of France in the second round who they beat 3–2 on aggregate.
 The club defeated Swarovski Tirol of Austria in the third round 6–0 on aggregate before losing to Genoa (Italy) 4–1 over two legs in the quarter-finals.

 Liverpool's victory over Sunderland in the 1992 FA Cup Final qualified them for the 1992–93 European Cup Winners' Cup, but this campaign was short-lived, as they were eliminated in the second round by Russian side Spartak Moscow.
 Liverpool finished no higher than sixth in the Premier League during the next two seasons, thus failing to qualify for European competition.
 In the 1995–96 season, they entered the UEFA Cup, but again progressed no further than the second round, this time losing to Brøndby of Denmark.

 As runners-up to League champions Manchester United in the 1996 FA Cup Final, Liverpool were able to compete in the 1996–97 UEFA Cup Winners' Cup.
 This proved the club's most successful campaign since their return to European competition, as they reached the semi-finals, where they were eliminated 3–2 on aggregate by Paris Saint–Germain.
-In the next two seasons, Liverpool played in the UEFA Cup but were eliminated at an early stage of the competition, by Strasbourg and Celta de Vigo, respectively.
+In the next two seasons, Liverpool played in the UEFA Cup but were eliminated at an early stage of the competition, by Strasbourg and Celta Vigo, respectively.
 A seventh-place finish in the 1998–99 FA Premier League meant the club did not qualify for Europe in 1999–2000.